atata-framework/atata.io/getting-started/set-up/other.md

 </div>

 Adds the action to perform after `AtataContext` building.
-It will be executed at the end of the build after the driver is created
+It will be executed at the end of the build after the driver is created.